 Cheesy Low-Carb Zucchini and Basil Strata

-Cheesy Low-Carb Zucchini and Basil Strata is a tasty breakfast casserole or zucchini side dish made with those inevitable monster zucchinis that show up in the garden, but you can use regular-sized zucchini as well!
-Use Zucchini Recipes for more recipes like this one.
+Cheesy Low-Carb Zucchini and Basil Strata is a tasty breakfast casserole or zucchini side dish made with those giant zucchinis that show up in the garden, but you can use regular-sized zucchini as well!

 This Cheesy Low-Carb Zucchini and Basil Strata is a beloved zucchini recipe that I’m updating with better photos, and I couldn’t resist making the recipe just a bit more cheesy for the updated version.
 Of course I can’t see you through the computer, so use more or less cheese, whichever you prefer.